Stop Circus Animal Suffering – Protestors Urge Audiences to Shun the Wild Animal Circus

 Animal Defenders International (ADI) is calling on the local community to stay away from the Ringling Bros. and Barnum & Bailey Circus

-Sept 6, 2016, BAKERSFIELD, CA – Animal Defenders International (ADI) is calling on the local community to stay away from the Ringling Bros. and Barnum & Bailey Circus and avoid supporting an industry that involves cruelty and suffering to animals.
+October 20, 2016, BRIDGEPORT, CT – Animal Defenders International (ADI) is calling on the local community to stay away from the Ringling Bros. and Barnum & Bailey Circus and avoid supporting an industry that involves cruelty and suffering to animals.

 Studies of the use of wild animals in traveling circuses show that circuses cannot meet the physical or behavioral needs of wild animals.
 Animals are confined in small spaces, deprived of physical and social needs, spending excessive amounts of time shut in transporters.
 These animals are often seen behaving abnormally; rocking, swaying and pacing, all indicating that they are in distress and not coping with their environment.
 ADI’s video evidence has shown how these animals are forced to perform tricks through physical violence, fear and intimidation.